The MV Oceania | Papua New Guinea

 The boat was always moored from fixed points.
 A redundant tank is suspended from the rear of the boat at 5m, as are two weighted safety-stop lines.
 One neat addition is blue lights on the underside of each hull switched on to guide you home after your night dive.

 You dive on 12-litre tanks.
 Nitrox is readily available but at an extra cost.
-In this day and age, I personally feel it should be included in the basic cost (put your prices up if necessary), particularly when diving in such a remote destinations (DAN evacuation insurance is strongly advised), as anything which encourages everyone to dive on nitrox in such locations makes sense.
+In this day and age, I personally feel it should be included in the basic cost (put your prices up if necessary), particularly when diving in such a remote destination (DAN evacuation insurance is strongly advised), as anything which encourages everyone to dive on nitrox in such locations makes sense.

 The first trip was in April 2019 and she is covering pretty much the same itineraries as the Febrina - depending on seasonal conditions.
 The delights of Kimbe Bay (and there are many), the vibrant offshore reefs called the Fathers at the eastern edge of the bay and out to the wild Witu Islands.
 Occasional trips to the macro playgrounds of Rabaul are also squeezed in.
 Dan has plans to explore further afield – both out further around New Ireland and down to Milne Bay.
 There is still much diving to discover in the region.